sudoDollar/OptimizedHCT/README.md

 ![Static Badge](https://img.shields.io/badge/C++-blue)

 ## Description
-The goal of this project is to optimize the [1]High-resolu1on Convolu1onal Transformer (HCT) model by leveraging High-Performance Computing (HPC) techniques, including distributed data parallelism and other advanced op1miza1on strategies.
-By enhancing the efficiency and scalability of HCT, the project aims to enable faster and more effective processing of high-resolu1on images in applica1ons such as medical imaging and satellite image analysis, ultimately advancing the state-of-the-art in image-based tasks through optimized model architectures and computational methodologies.
+The goal of this project is to optimize the [1]High-resolution Convolutional Transformer (HCT) model by leveraging High-Performance Computing (HPC) techniques, including distributed data parallelism and other advanced optimization strategies.
+By enhancing the efficiency and scalability of HCT, the project aims to enable faster and more effective processing of high-resolution images in applications such as medical imaging and satellite image analysis, ultimately advancing the state-of-the-art in image-based tasks through optimized model architectures and computational methodologies.